jrdukes/mongo-rest-app/README.md

-## RESTful API using MongoDB, Express, body-parser, and Mongoose to POST, GET, PUT, DELETE items in database.
+## RESTful API using JavaScript, MongoDB, Express, body-parser, and Mongoose to POST, GET, PUT, DELETE items in database.

 ## View Project